ntustison/ANTsXUKBBPublic/Text/methods.md

 ## UK Biobank data description

 The study was conducted under UKBB Resource Application ID 63965.
-The total number of subjects at the time of download was 502,413 with 49,351 subjects having undergone the standard imaging battery.
-Of these imaging subjects, only 40,898 complete sets of downloaded IDPs were in common between those provided by FSL and FreeSurfer processing streams [@Alfaro-Almagro:2018wi].
-Intersection with the final ANTs processed set resulted in a total study cohort size of 40,796.
+The total number of subjects at the time of download was 502,413 with 49,351 T1 and FLAIR images from the baseline assessment.
+Although follow-up visits were available for many participants, only the T1 and FLAIR images from the baseline visit were used for this study.
+Prior to this study, and as part of UKBB data repository, the FSL and FreeSurfer packages were used to generate sets of IDPs calculated from these baseline images which are made available as tabulated data as part of the resource application.
+The UKBB’s strict quality control protocols [@Alfaro-Almagro:2018wi] and the intersection between FSL and FreeSurfer complete sets of IDPs resulted in a UKBB-derived cohort of 40,898 sets of measurements.
+Intersection with the final ANTs complete processed IDP set resulted in a total study cohort size of 40,796.

 ## FSL structural phenotypes